 For indigenous and local communities along Brazil's Xingu River, life is changing forever.
-Construction of Belo Monte, what will be the world's third-largest dam, is displacing them from their homes, polluting water and ruining traditional fishing grounds on this major tributary of the Amazon.
-AIDA is helping the communities by providing legal aid, training and resources so they can develop strategies to defend their rights and protect their native cultures, livelihoods and Amazon environment.
+Construction of the Belo Monte Dam - the third-largest in the world - has displaced them from their homes and ruined their traditional fishing grounds on this major tributary of the Amazon.
+AIDA is helping by providing free legal support and representation before international authorities.
+We're defending their rights to adequate housing, water, sanitation, livelihood, culture, and a healthy environment.

-As the government has refused to comply with national court orders to stop Belo Monte, AIDA and our Brazilian colleagues are representing the Xingu people before international human rights authorities.
-We work directly with the communities to document violations and enforce national and international law for environmental and human rights protection.
-Our efforts have brought initial advances, but more needs to be done to convince Brazil to protect the Amazon and these vulnerable communities.
+Because the government refused to comply with national court orders to stop Belo Monte, AIDA and our Brazilian colleagues are representing the people of the Xingu before the Inter-American Commission on Human Rights.
+We work directly with the communities to document violations and enforce international law.
+We're holding the Brazilian government accountable for the human rights and environmental abuses caused by Belo Monte Dam.

 By bringing this case to international authorities, AIDA is increasing pressure on Brazil's government to respect the human rights of its people.
 We're also compelling Brazil to reevaluate plans for more large dams.
 And we're seeing results: the government recently cancelled the Tapajos Dam to avoid similar controversy.
 The Belo Monte case can secure justice for affected communities and deter unsustainable development not only in Brazil, but throughout the region.